exercism/v3/languages/common-lisp/exercises/concept/basics/.docs/introduction.md

 '(gimme-foo) ; => '(gimme-foo)
 ```

+For now, you can consider this just as a way to return symbols from a function,
+but we will revisit quoting and further explore its implications in future
+concept exercises.

 ## Truthy and Falsy Values

 The last important thing to know for this exercise is that Common Lisp doesn't